Puerto Rico faces '4 to 6 months' without power; floods ravage island

 The center warned that Maria could regain some strength in the next day or so.

-Maria left a trail of "total destruction" in Dominica, where authorities have confirmed seven people have died.
-Two more people lost their lives as the result of the storm in the French Caribbean territory of Guadeloupe.
+Maria left a trail of "total destruction" in Dominica, where the prime minister said at least 15 people have died.
+Two more people lost their lives as the result of the storm, one in the French Caribbean territory of Guadeloupe and two in Puerto Rico.

 Forecasters said it remained too early to know how close Maria will move to the U.S. mainland.